GSD228/Data-analytics/README.md

 Finally, I uploaded these data in tableau for visualization.

-## Sharing Insights Through Visualization
+### SHARE

-In this step, I've created captivating visualizations using **Tableau** to communicate the results of my analysis.
+In this step, I've created captivating visualizations using **Tableau** to display the results of my analysis.
 Feel free to checkout my visualizations and insights [here.](https://docs.google.com/presentation/d/1POJvKukLZIi01EyL__qKeCHKIPrxzsmoBueLVLKxbBo/edit?usp=sharing)

-## Key takeaways
+### ACT

-> 1. Annual membership holders are found to be regular school/office goers, whereas casual riders can be categorized into two segments based on purpose as regular work and recreational purposes.
+> 1. Annual membership holders are found to be regular school/office goers.
+Whereas, casual riders can be categorized into two segments based on purpose as regular work and recreational purposes.

 > 2. From the analysis, it is evident that casual riders take long duration rides than members.
-Therefore, Offers can be made based on duration of rides.
+Therefore, offers can be made based on duration of rides.

-> 3. Advertisements can be made focussing non-member regular riders, especially targetting college students who takes ride without annual membership.
+> 3. Advertisements can be made focussing non-member regular riders, especially targetting college students who takes ride without annual membership and promote evening & weekend rides with special benefits.